practicingruby/practicing-ruby-paid/posts/gregory/002-sticky-problems.md

 ### Reflections

 Hopefully by following in my footsteps, you were able to notice some similarities to your own struggles with sticky projects.
-The judgmental and creative sides of your brain can be made to work together, you just need to trick them a little bit.

 Since this article was just a story about an approach that seems to have worked for me, your mileage will probably vary.
 Still, I'd love to hear what you think of the ideas I mentioned here, especially if you have a different way of dealing with this kind of problem.